akvo/akvo-flow-docs/docs/fieldapp2.0/6-conducting-survey.rst

 *Note: It is always better to submit data from the device right away over the network.
 If users store data on their devices while waiting for an opportunity to import it later, there is always the danger of permanent data loss if the device is damaged or lost.*

-*Note: Ensure that the `date and time setting <http://flow.readthedocs.org/en/latest/docs/topic/fieldapp/2-preparing-device.html#setting-data-and-time-on-the-phone.html>`_  on your phone is correct before you submit a form.*
+*Note: Ensure that the 'date and time' setting on your phone is correct before you submit a form.*

 Saving and reviewing a form
 ---------------------------